reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 #### Downloading and Installing the mod list

 >[!CAUTION]
->**A legal copy of Skyrim Special Edition is required.** Pirated copies of the game will cause the installation to fail and even if you manage to somehow get around Wabbajack's built-in piracy prevention measures, SKSE does not work with the cracked exes.
+>**A legal copy of Baldur's Gate 3 is required.**

-Downloading and installing Apostasy can take a while depending on your internet connection, PC specs, and if you have Nexus Premium.
+Downloading and installing the mod list can take a while depending on your internet connection, PC specs, and if you have Nexus Premium.
 Without Premium, you will need to manually click the **Slow Download** button for each mod.

-To install Apostasy, complete the following steps.
+To install the mod list, complete the following steps.

  1. Open Wabbajack and click `Browse Modlists`
- 2. Tick on the `Show Unofficial Lists` box and pick the **Skyrim Special Edition** option from the game filter drop-down box (or use the search bar to find the modlist)
+ 2. Tick on the `Show Unofficial Lists` box and pick the **Baldur's Gate 3** option from the game filter drop-down box (or use the search bar to find the modlist)
- 3. Press the download arrow on the Apostasy UI card and wait for it to download
+ 3. Press the download arrow on the the mod list UI card and wait for it to download
- 4. Set the `Modlist Installation Location` to a folder such as `C:\Apostasy`.
+ 4. Set the `Modlist Installation Location` to a folder such as `C:\modlist`.
     > - **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), or in your Skyrim's Steam folder**
     > - The `Resource Download Location` does not need to be on an SSD, but it makes installing faster.
 You can set this location to an HDD for the sake of saving space.
  5. Download the files from the [Problematic Files](#problematic-files) section and place them in your designated `Resource Download Location` folder.